by L Meniado

 Heartbreaking, funny, and beautifully written, The Absolutely True Diary of a Part-Time Indian, which is based on the author’s own experiences, coupled with poignant drawings by Ellen Forney that reflect the character’s art, chronicles the contemporary adolescence of one Native American boy as he attempts to break away from the life he was destined to live.

 With a forward by Markus Zusak, interviews with Sherman Alexie and Ellen Forney, and four-color interior art throughout, this edition is perfect for fans and collectors alike. / Read reviews: Goodreads

 WHAT I LIKED

-The wit and humor of Junior, coupled with his drawings (yes, it includes illustrations and comics), accurately defines the word awesome.
+The wit and humor of Junior, coupled with his drawings, accurately defines the word awesome.
 If asked why I love this book, I may end up quoting everything to make sure I capture every bit of awesomeness of the story.